-As the haze cleared from his head, the dark alley where’d been bugging out slowly rendered back into view; the wet cardboard boxes, the messy stacks of wood pallets, and the trash sailing along on puddles eased him back into reality.
+As the haze cleared from his head, the rest of the dark Shanghai alley rendered slowly back into view, easing him back into reality.
 The irony of bugging out like some junky in the seediest part of his otherwise clean world was not lost on him.
-Besides unlocking and searching for portals in new cities, or re-searching the ones he already had, there wasn’t much he could do but use this one.
-He had already reported the other ones to MTP to collect their bounties.
-He had saved this particularly grimy one for himself because it was behind his favorite ramen shop in Shanghai.
-It ran between where two brick buildings should have met but didn’t, the result of an imprecise calculation somewhere in the sprawling code base that rendered his world.
-In the space beyond the seam, graphics didn’t render, data didn’t process, and minutes became days.
-It was an easy way to pass the time, and slow down his mind.
+There was not much he could do; this portal was the only one left in his world.
+He had already reported the other ones for their bounties.
+He had saved this particular one because it was behind his favorite restaurant.
+The portal, an anomalous seam between two digital objects, ran where two brick buildings should have met but didn’t; the result of an imprecise calculation somewhere in the sprawling code base that constructed his world.
+Beyond the seam, graphics failed to render, data ceased to process, and minutes stretched into days.
+It was an easy way to pass time and slow down his frantic mind.

 Alan’s watch buzzed.
 His digipal’s furry face popped onto the small screen on his wrist.